samanthamoss87/thai_massage/README.md

 ### General Testing
 - Each feature was testing when it implemented into the code on both safari and chrome.
-- The site was sent to family and friend to review and get their feedback.
+- The site was sent to family and friends to review and get their feedback.
 - Contact us form have validation and will not submit without all information filled in.
 - The images were testing on all devices and browsers for performance/load speed.